 Perform a sequence of mobility movements: arm circles, hip circles, torso rotations, cat-cow stretches.
 Move through your full range of motion.

-Benefits: Maintains and improves flexibility, prepares joints for activity, reduces injury risk, and improves movement quality in all activities.
+Benefits: Maintains and improves flexibility, prepares joints for activity, reduces injury risk, and improves movement quality in all activities from golf swings to getting out of the car.

 Cardiovascular Training for Men Over 50